 “Relying Party” means an entity that relies upon either the information contained within a certificate or a time-stamp token.

-“Subscriber” means either entity identified as the subject in the certificate or the entity that is receiving DigiCert’s time-stamping services.
+“Subscriber” means either entity identified as the subject in a certificate.

 “Subscriber Agreement” means an agreement that governs the issuance and use of a certificate that the Applicant must read and accept before receiving a certificate.